UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team24-deepfake-detection.md

 ### Results
-- tables with our accuracies
+- tables with our test accuracies

 ## Conclusion
 - observations